 The Engineering team at OpenGov, led by Deepak Alur, is a part of the broader R&D organization, which is led by Ammiel Kamon.
 You can read more about Ammiel and Deepak here.
 The R&D team has around 50 members across multiple locations.
-Our main development center is at our headquarters located in Redwood City, CA. We also have development centers in Portland, OR and New York City, NY and a satellite office in San Francisco, CA.
+Our main development center is at our headquarters located in San Francisco, CA. We also have development centers in Portland, OR and New York City, NY and our HQ in San Francisco, CA.

 The infographic below is a representation of how the R&D organization is structured at OpenGov.